Mikko-Huuskonen-Pro/Zinux/README.md

 The AI may request a capability, but it cannot grant one to itself.

+## Standing on Linux's shoulders

+Zinux would not exist in its current form without the extraordinary engineering effort behind Linux and its ecosystem.

+For more than three decades, Linux developers have built and maintained an enormous body of knowledge about real hardware: drivers, protocols, firmware, hardware quirks, failure modes and countless devices.

+We do not intend to throw that work away.

+Where Linux has already solved a problem well, Zinux can build on it.
+The linux-zinux repository provides a path to preserve and use that existing hardware support while Zinux explores a fundamentally different approach to drivers.

+> **35 years of engineering is not something to replace.
+It is something
+> to stand on.**

 ### Plan, Policy, Implementation

 Zinux separates three concepts: